Skip to main content

 Common Causes

-• Server resource exhaustion (memory, CPU, or connections maxed out)
+• Server ran out of memory, CPU, or max connections

-• Hosting server issues such as network or hardware problems
+• Hosting-level issues -- network blips, hardware problems

-• Plugin or theme conflicts overloading the database connection pool
+• A plugin or theme hammering the database connection pool

 Quick Fixes and Basic Checks